fengzhang2011/audio-processing/README.md

 A handy nodejs package for audio processing.
 For example, it can extract frequencies from the audio and compute the pitch.

+The source code can be found on [https://github.com/fengzhang2011/audio-processing](feng_a://github.com/fengzhang2011/audio-processing).

 ## 1. HOW TO USE

 ### 1.1 A simple test on the library